KellyRyanGlobal/logger-app/README.md

     1. `g++ test.cc -o test.exe`

-## Build logger in docker local docker container
+## Build logger in local docker container

 To build logger in a docker container run the following
 1. `docker-compose up`